sidorares/node-mysql2/README.md

 ## History and Why MySQL2

 MySQL2 project is a continuation of [MySQL-Native][mysql-native].
-Protocol parser code was rewritten from scratch and api changed to match popular [mysqljs/mysql][node-mysql].
-MySQL2 team is working together with [mysqljs/mysql][node-mysql] team to factor out shared code and move it under [mysqljs][node-mysql] organization.
+Protocol parser code was rewritten from scratch and api changed to match popular [Node MySQL][node-mysql].
+MySQL2 team is working together with [Node MySQL][node-mysql] team to factor out shared code and move it under [mysqljs][mysqljs] organization.

-MySQL2 is mostly API compatible with [mysqljs][node-mysql] and supports majority of features.
+MySQL2 is mostly API compatible with [Node MySQL][node-mysql] and supports majority of features.
 MySQL2 also offers these additional features:

 - Faster / Better Performance
 - [Prepared Statements][docs-prepared-statements]